fossasia/eventyay-tickets/doc/developer/setup.rst

 Working with mails
 ^^^^^^^^^^^^^^^^^^

-If you want to test anything regarding emails in your development setup, we recommend starting Python's debugging SMTP server in a separate shell and configuring pretalx to use it.
+If you want to test emails in your development setup, we recommend starting Python's debugging SMTP server in a separate shell and configuring pretalx to use it.
+The debugging SMTP server will print every email to its stdout.
-Every email will then be printed to the debugging SMTP server's stdout.

 Add this to your ``src/pretalx.cfg``::